davidjhinku/davidjhinku/README.md

 ## Hey there, I'm David, nice to meet you! 👋

 ## Software engineer and a westcoast transplant living in Chicago
-- 🏔  Fun fact: I once waited 8 hours for a gondola after a hike since walking down was prohibited
+- 🏔  Fun fact: I once spent 8 hours in line for a gondola down after a hike (you best believe walking down was closed)

 ### 👨‍💻 Currently Working On:
 - Building financial reporting tools and payment processing connections at [Sezzle][sezzle], a buy now pay later firm empowering the next generation